tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 The possible values are: `GATE_NONE`, `GATE_OP`, and `GATE_GRAPH`.

-<b>GATE_NONE</b>: Compute and apply gradients in parallel.
-This provides the
+<b>`GATE_NONE`</b>: Compute and apply gradients in parallel.
+This provides
-maximum parallelism in execution, at the cost of some non-reproducibility in the results.
-For example the two gradients of MatMul depend on the input
+the maximum parallelism in execution, at the cost of some non-reproducibility in the results.
+For example the two gradients of `matmul` depend on the input
 values: With `GATE_NONE` one of the gradients could be applied to one of the inputs _before_ the other gradient is computed resulting in non-reproducible results.

-<b>GATE_OP</b>: For each Op, make sure all gradients are computed before they
+<b>`GATE_OP`</b>: For each Op, make sure all gradients are computed before
-are used.
+they are used.
 This prevents race conditions for Ops that generate gradients for multiple inputs where the gradients depend on the inputs.

-<b>GATE_GRAPH</b>: Make sure all gradients for all variables are computed
+<b>`GATE_GRAPH`</b>: Make sure all gradients for all variables are computed
 before any one of them is used.
 This provides the least parallelism but can be useful if you want to process all gradients before applying any of them.